nahteoh/pystran/README.md

 ## Requirements

+`pystran` depends on the following Python packages:
 - NumPy
 - SciPy
 - Matplotlib

-These requirements can be easily satisfied by running the examples in the [Spyder](docs/spyder/spyder.md) IDE.
+These requirements can be easily satisfied by running the examples in the [Spyder IDE](docs/spyder/spyder.md).

-Optionally, if documentation is desired:
+Optionally, if documentation is desired, install also:

 - sphinx